elijahwren/ai-companion/README.md

 # AI Companion

-A terminal AI companion that I built using Python and the ChatOpenAI library
+A terminal AI companion that I built using Python, the ChatOpenAI library, and the OpenAI API

 ## Features